markchipman/olivercoding/content/posts/2017-10-07-functional-json/index.md

   |]
 ```

 Now let's change "itemtype" to a bad value "wasdwasd".
-I'd get informed with a tolerable message.
+I'd get a tolerable message as a result

 ```fsharp
 JsonResult<Item>.Error(